asoliev/.NET-Mentoring-Program-Basics-2022-Q3--KZ-UZ-KY/11_FileCabinet/README.md

 # FileCabinet
  https://learn.epam.com/myLearning/program?groupGuid=d8951fce-b848-42aa-99c1-606b443aed19

+Questions for the self-check:
+1. What are the four principles of object-oriented programming?
+Can you explain each in your own words?
+2. What is multiple inheritance?
+How are we able to achieve it in .NET?
+3. What do S.O.L.I.D. principles stand for?
+Can you decipher each letter?
+4. What other principles do you know, do they conflict or complement each other?

 ### Description
 Given you are writing a file -cabinet software for a library.
 Currently the library works with the following document types: books, localized books, and patents and the following functionality is requested: